Accessing RAID Data Without a Functional NAS Buffalo LinkStation LS-X2.0TL

 If data loss occurs during the firmware update, it may be challenging to recover the lost data.
 Therefore, it is crucial to regularly back up your important files to an external storage device or cloud storage to safeguard against any potential data loss.

-Although NAS LinkStation LS-X2.0TL can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LinkStation LS-X2.0TL can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view